Adding gabapentin to my daily meds

-A big problem with my condition is that it's a gradual decline and problems can creep up slowly and I tend to just get used to things, pain included.
-Over the last few years I'd noticed my hips and thighs aching whilst I'm in my wheelchair but a slight shift in my weight usually eased it.
+A big problem with my condition is that it's a gradual decline; problems can creep up slowly and I tend to just get used to things, pain included.
+Over the last few years I'd noticed my hips and thighs aching whilst I'm in my wheelchair, but a slight shift in my weight usually eased it.
 Nowadays, though, it's become more pronounced and the pain occurs even when I'm in bed and comfortable.
-Because the cocodamol had been effective for so many years it didn't really occur to me to consider other options until one of the nurses at the neurological centre I live in mentioned that she'd noticed me "trying to get comfortable all the time and looking like you were failing."
-So we talked to my doctor about my options and decided to try gabapentin to see if it helped; I could continue taking the cocodamol at the same time, too.
+Because the co-codamol had been effective for so many years it didn't really occur to me to consider other options until one of the nurses at the neurological centre I live in mentioned that she'd noticed “you're trying to get comfortable all the time and looking like you were failing.”
+I talked to my doctor about my options and decided to try gabapentin; I could take this alongside the co-codamol.

-I started the gabapentin on Monday morning with a dose of 300mg and by lunchtime I felt tired and a bit spaced out – I'd had a shower that morning and they always tire me out so I assumed that was the reason I felt like I did.
-Yesterday I went up to two tablets and, again, felt spaced out; not an unpleasant feeling but also not how you'd want to feel all the time.
+I started the gabapentin two days ago with a dose of 300mg in the morning, and by lunchtime I felt tired and a bit spaced out – I'd had a shower that morning and they always tire me out so I assumed that was the reason I felt as I did.
+Yesterday I went up to 600mg and, again, felt spaced out; not an unpleasant feeling, but also not how you'd want to feel all the time.
 This morning I was chatting to a carer about it and she shared that she'd also been on gabapentin and also had the spaced feeling, but it had settled down after a fortnight or so.

 So, hopefully I'll settle into this new painkiller after a couple of weeks, and we'll see if it helps with the extra pain and discomfort I'm getting.